 When a class teacher identifies that a pupil has SEND because they are failing to make adequate progress, s/he devises catch-up time-limited interventions that are additional to or different from those provided as part of the school's usual differentiated curriculum.
-Provision / action required that is additional to or different from that available to all will be recorded on the whole school provision map.
+Provision / action required that is additional to or different from that available to all will be recorded on the whole school provision map, which is in line with 'assess, plan, do, review' protocols.
 This will be updated termly by the class teacher and monitored by the special needs coordinator.
 Class teachers will discuss additional provisions/programmes with parents/carers at parent consultation evenings and if needed other times during the year.
 Additional provision/programmes will be reviewed at the end of a block of work.